Academic Appeals Committee

 FINAL GRADE APPEAL POLICY

-If a student receives a final grade for a course that they do not believe was computed correctly the student shall go to the faculty member who gave the grade, and provide a rationale for why they believe the final grade was not computed correctly.
+If a student receives a final grade for a course that they do not believe was computed correctly, the student shall go to the faculty member who gave the grade and provide a rationale for why they believe the final grade was not computed correctly.
 If the instructor disagrees with the student’s position, then the next course of action for the student is to contact the Dean for Academic Affairs to file an appeal.
-A student considering filing an academic appeal regarding a final grade awarded by a faculty member in a course shall request and receive access to the criteria used by the faculty member in determining the student’s final grade, including the rational and criteria for all grades that were used in the calculation of the final course grade.
+A student considering filing an academic appeal regarding a final grade awarded by a faculty member in a course shall request and receive access to the criteria used by the faculty member in determining the student’s final grade, including the rationale and criteria for all grades that were used in the calculation of the final course grade.
 The student shall have 30 days from the end of the term to file the appeal with the office of the academic dean.
 In the appeal, the student must provide a written explanation as to how the grade was computed incorrectly.
 It should be noted that the Dean for Academic Affairs will not substitute his/her judgment on the quality of the student’s work for that of the instructor.
 The inquiry by the Dean must focus on the alleged mathematical error made by the instructor in formulating the final grade.
 The Dean shall then render a decision based on the information provided by the student and the faculty member.
 The Dean may request the advice of a committee of faculty members and hold a hearing before making a decision.
 The decision of the Dean shall be the final resolution of this matter.

 INCOMPLETES REQUESTED BY STUDENTS (revised 10/18/11 faculty meeting)